Nyne.ai API Get API key

 Handle deliveries idempotently

-The delivered payload is the same envelope your poll would have returned - success, data (with the terminal status and result), and timestamp.
+For endpoints using the common callback envelope, the delivered payload matches what a poll would have returned: success, data (with the terminal status and result), and timestamp.
 Verify and process it idempotently, keyed on the request_id, so a retried delivery is safe.

 Which calls are synchronous